On Efficient Approximate Queries over Machine Learning Models: Abstract

 \section{Abstract}

 The question of answering queries over ML predictions has been gaining attention in the database community.
-This question is challenging because the cost of finding high quality answers corresponds to invoking an \textit{oracle} such as a human expert or an expensive deep neural network model on every single item in the DB and then applying the query.
+This question is challenging because finding high quality answers by invoking an \textit{oracle} such as a human expert or an expensive deep neural network model on every single item in the DB and then applying the query, can be prohibitive.
 We develop a novel unified framework for approximate query answering by leveraging a \textit{proxy} to minimize the oracle usage of finding high quality answers for both Precision-Target (PT) and Recall-Target (RT) queries.
-Our framework uses a judicious combination of invoking the expensive oracle on data samples and applying the cheap proxy on the objects in the DB.
+Our framework uses a judicious combination of invoking the expensive oracle on data samples and applying the cheap proxy on the DB objects.
 It relies on two assumptions.
-Under the {\sc Proxy Quality} assumption, proxy quality can be quantified in a probabilistic manner w.r.t. the oracle.
-This allows us to develop two algorithms: \pqa that efficiently finds high quality answers with high probability and no oracle calls, and \pqe, a heuristic extension that achieves empirically good performance with a small number of oracle calls.
-Alternatively, under the {\sc Core Set Closure} assumption, we develop two algorithms: \csa that efficiently returns high quality answers with high probability and minimal oracle usage, and \cse, which extends it to more general settings.
+Under the \textsc{Proxy Quality} assumption, we develop two algorithms: \pqa that efficiently finds high quality answers with high probability and no oracle calls, and \pqe, a heuristic extension that achieves empirically good performance with a small number of oracle calls.
+Alternatively, under the \textsc{Core Set Closure} assumption, we develop two algorithms: \csa that efficiently returns high quality answers with high probability and minimal oracle usage, and \cse, which extends it to more general settings.
 Our extensive experiments on five real-world datasets on both query types, PT and RT, demonstrate that our algorithms outperform the state-of-the-art and achieve high result quality with provable statistical guarantees.

 \begingroup \textbf{PVLDB Reference Format:}\\ \vldbauthors. \vldbtitle.
 PVLDB, \vldbvolume(\vldbissue): \vldbpages, \vldbyear.\\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \endgroup \begingroup \thefootnote{}\footnote{ This work is licensed under the Creative Commons BY-NC-ND 4.0 International License.
 Visit \url{https://creativecommons.org/licenses/by-nc-nd/4.0/} to view a copy of this license.
 For any use beyond those covered by this license, obtain permission by emailing \href{mailto:info@vldb.org}{info@vldb.org}.
 Copyright is held by the owner/author(s).
 Publication rights licensed to the VLDB Endowment. \\ Proceedings of the VLDB Endowment, Vol. \vldbvolume, No. \vldbissue\ ISSN 2150-8097. \\ \href{https://doi.org/\vldbdoi}{doi:\vldbdoi} \\ } \endgroup